 Since 2008 Thomas Rosemann has been professor for primary care at the University of Zurich and the director of the Institute of Primary Care.
 The Institute was the first regular chair for this field in Switzerland.

 Sara Rubinelli holds a degree in Classics and Philosophy from the Catholic University of Milan (I) and a PhD from the University of Leeds (UK) in the areas of argumentation theory, persuasion and rhetoric.
 Since September 2009 she is Scientific Coordinator of the Human Functioning Unit at Swiss Paraplegic Research (CH) and leads there the Person-Centered Healthcare Group.
-Since September 2012 she is Assistant Professor in Health Sciences with a focus in health communication at the Department of Health Sciences and Health Policy of the University of Lucerne.
+Since September 2012 she is Assistant Professor in Health Sciences with a focus in health communication at the Department of Health Sciences and Medicine (former Department of Health Sciences and Health Policy) of the University of Lucerne.
 Since September 2016 she is President-elect of the European Association for Communication in Healthcare (EACH).

 Since August 2010, Bernhard Rütsche is full professor for Public Law and Philosophy of Law at the Faculty of Law at the University of Lucerne.
 In 2011, he has co-founded the Center for Law & Health.
 Furthermore, he is member of the National Advisory Commission on Biomedical Ethics.
 Bernhard Rütsche has studied law at the Universities of Berne and Lausanne, completed his doctorate (Dr. iur.) in the field of constitutional law in 2002, and obtained his post-doctoral degree (Habilitation) at the University of Zurich with a thesis on the rights of the unborn child to life and integrity.